Stainless Steel Scrap Prices UK Today

-Current UK stainless steel scrap prices for 316, 304, and mixed grades.
-Priced against the LME nickel benchmark and updated daily.
+Live UK stainless steel scrap prices per kg and per tonne for 316, 304 and mixed grades.
+Priced against the LME nickel benchmark and refreshed every few minutes.

 | Grade | Price / kg |